 General back care recommends good footwear, proper assistive device (cane or walker), and good posture with all activities.

 Don’t be discouraged if you are not able to exercise at intense levels!
 Even physical activity that is low to moderate intensity, performed around 2-3 times per week, may still improve someone’s chronic pain symptoms (Ambrose, Golightly, 2016).

 You can add additional exercises or draw in stick figures if needed.

 What other tips or techniques do you use for decreasing neck pain?
-Subscribe to the blog for weekly information and tips on senior care and senior health.
+Subscribe to the blog for a few senior health printable freebies, and information and tips on senior care and senior health.